tchoi8/handmadecomputer/Dumpling/readme.md

 I walk in to the shop super hungry, ready for some sizzling dumplings.
-There's always a nice guy who greets me at the counter.
+There's always a nice guy there to greet me at the counter.

 ![](https://farm1.staticflickr.com/726/20286138513_9e77baf055_b.jpg =300x)